wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 #### How Does It Work? - Java/C++

 For Java and C++, a :term:`JSON` file describing the vendor library is installed on your system to ``~/wpilib/YYYY/vendordeps`` (where YYYY is the year and ~ is ``C:\Users\Public`` on Windows).
-This can either be done by an offline installer or the file can be fetched from an online location using the menu item in Visual Studio Code.
+This is often done by an offline installer, but may need to be done manually if a ``.zip`` of the ``.json`` files is provided.
 This file is then used from VS Code to add to the library to each individual project.
 Vendor library information is managed on a per-project basis to make sure that a project is always pointing to a consistent version of a given vendor library.
 The libraries themselves are placed in the Maven cache at ``C:\Users\Public\wpilib\YYYY\maven``.
 Vendors can place a local copy here with an offline installer (recommended) or require users to be connected to the internet for an initial build to fetch the library from a remote Maven location.

 This JSON file allows specification of complex libraries with multiple components (Java, C++, JNI, etc.) and also helps handle some complexities related to simulation.